Why is this important?

 If you are unhappy with the response from the local authority you can ask for a review of its decision.
 If you are still unhappy after the review you can take the complaint further in a number of ways outlined below.

-If you did not complain to Social Care and Social Work Improvement Scotland (SCSWIS) in the first instance you can make the complaint to SCSWIS after using the local authority complaints procedure.
-If you are unhappy with Social Care and Social Work Improvement Scotland's decision you can complain to the Scottish Public Services Ombudsman.
+If you did not complain to the Care Inspectorate in the first instance you can make the complaint to it after using the local authority complaints procedure.
+If you are unhappy with the Care Inspectorate's decision you can complain to the Scottish Public Services Ombudsman.

 The Scottish Public Services Ombudsman